sulo61/SimpleSwipeMenuLayout-SSML/README.md

 #### important:
 - all layouts (main SimpleSwipeMenuLayout, foreground container and background container) must have IDs
-- background container should have specific width and 0dp height
+- background container should have 0dp height
-- choose side: app:menuSide="Left|Right"
+- choose menu side: app:menuSide="Left|Right"
+- app:dynamicMenuWidth="true|false"
+    - false use for better performance, background container width must be specified (like in example 200dp)
+    - true use for dynamic menu width, when background container has wrap_content width, remember to add measureMenuWidth() in view holder

 ### Recycler View